 The Ghost Walking Tour

 Everyone loves a good ghost story and this tour features two solid hours of them.
-The Ghost Walking Tour guides you through several different neighborhoods as you listen to tales of strange and unexplained events that have occurred — or still continue to occur — in each quarter.
+A Ghost Walking Tour guides you through several different neighborhoods as you listen to tales of strange and unexplained events that have occurred — or still continue to occur — in each quarter.

 These offbeat destinations offer a unique glimpse of Barcelona, both during daylight hours and after dark.
 Ready to visit yet?